Veterans Day Celebration

 The UVM Student Veterans Organization in also an official chapter of Student Veterans of America.
 A national organization and a network dedicated to empowering student veterans and connecting different college and university chapters in order to advocate, provide support, and to help sustain the momentum that student veterans have gained over the years.
 Each year, they send members to the Student Veterans of America National Conference, located in different cities throughout the United States.
 In previous years, they have attended Conferences in Washington, DC, Las Vegas, NV, Orlando, FL, and will attend the 2014 Conference in Scottsdale, AZ.
 There they have the opportunity to network, explore different career opportunities, and pick up useful leadership skills and tools which they can bring back to the organization.
 The primary purpose is to develop stronger leaders as well as help student veterans become successful in achieving their academic goals.

 In honor of Veterans Day more than six thousand flags were placed in the green between the Bailey Howe Library and the Davis Center representing service members Killed in Action since September 11, 2001.
-Students from SVO read the names of service members who have been Killed in Action over the past year in the conflicts in Iraq and Afghanistan.
+UVM veterans from SVO and ROTC read the names of service members who have been Killed in Action over the past year in the conflicts in Iraq and Afghanistan.